akhmedov/maxwell/README.md

 Visualization of the simulation is done with GNU Plot.
 There are several options to save computed data.
 It can be saved as GNU Plot script, MySQL database script or JSON time series dataset.
-Moreover, the project is using MySQl C++ driver to store computing data for future call, so the second call of the Maxwell for the same problem will use pre-computed data and will be much more faster.
+Moreover, the project is using MySQL C++ driver to store computing data for future call, so the second call of the Maxwell for the same problem will use pre-computed data and will be much more faster.